f-fathurrahman/ffr-komputasi-material/UntukWebCMD/pwscf_diago/Notes.md

 Finally, let's check the total number SCF of iterations required to reach convergence:
 ```
-LOG_cg:     convergence has been achieved in  23 iterations
+LOG_cg   :     convergence has been achieved in  23 iterations
 LOG_david:     convergence has been achieved in  12 iterations
-LOG_ppcg:     convergence has been achieved in  12 iterations
+LOG_ppcg :     convergence has been achieved in  12 iterations
 ```

 SCF+Davidson and SCF+PPCG require the same number of iterations